ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 ### Add as a Validator

 Connect [Core extension](https://join.core.app/extension) to [Core web](https://core.app), and go the 'Staking' tab.
-Here, choose`Validate` from the menu.
+Here, choose 'Validate' from the menu.

 Fill out the staking parameters.
 They are explained in more detail in [this doc](/nodes/validate/how-to-stake.md).
 When you’ve filled in all the staking parameters and double-checked them, click `Submit Validation`.
 Make sure the staking period is at